 Prof. Dr. med.
 M. Lenz

-Academic profile
+Academic Profile

 - 2025–2027 Senator of the Hannover Medical School

-- 2023 Director (W3 university professorship) of the Institute of Neuroanatomy and Cell Biology at Hannover Medical School
+- 2023 Director (W3 University Professorship) of the Institute of Neuroanatomy and Cell Biology at Hannover Medical School

-- 2008 - 2015 Study of medicine at the Johann Wolfgang Goethe University, Frankfurt/M.
+- 2008–2015 Studied medicine at Johann Wolfgang Goethe University, Frankfurt am Main

-- 11/2022-01/2023Visiting Instructor at the Clinical Department of Neurosurgery at Stanford University, USA
+- 11/2022–01/2023Visiting Instructor at the Clinical Department of Neurosurgery, Stanford University, USA

 - 2016 FENS-IBRO/PERC Travel Grant (FENS Forum 2016, Copenhagen)